Content Moderation at the Infrastructure Layer: Evidence from Parler

 Date Written: September 29, 2022

-Regulation of controversial individuals and communities - particularly those rife with misinformation and conspiracy theories - has become a significant challenge for technology platforms in recent times.
-Little is known about the spillover effects of content moderation policies outside the focal platform, despite the ease with which censored individuals and communities can regroup in alternative spaces online.
-In January 2021, Parler, a right-wing social media platform, was deplatformed by its web and app hosting services for its purported role in fomenting the Capitol riots.
-Using detailed user-level mobile usage data, we demonstrate that following the deplatforming, Parler users migrated to Telegram, an alternative ‘free-speech’ platform that is more resistant to surveillance.
-We also find that a large fraction of users did not migrate, suggesting that the intervention was partially effective.
-The migration was driven predominantly by highly engaged Parler users with high right-wing media consumption prior to January 2021.
-We also demonstrate the unintended consequences of the Parler deplatforming - when Parler users moved to Telegram, their exposure to misinformation, partisan content, and unregulated financial activities increased.
-Finally, we find that following the influx of Parler users, some of the existing right-leaning users of Telegram who had no prior links to Parler also saw an increase in exposure to misinformation.
+Moderation of problematic individuals and communities—–particularly those rife with misinformation—– has become a significant policy challenge in recent times.
+Social media platforms wield significant editorial control over their users’ content, but do not always have the incentives or technological capabilities to moderate harmful content.
+Yet these platforms rely on third-party technology infrastructure providers, who are increasingly intervening in content moderation decisions by withdrawing support to platforms that fail to self-regulate.
+Despite the rise in these initiatives, little is known about their spillover effects outside the focal platform.
+In January 2021, Parler, a social media platform, was taken offline by its web and app hosting services for its purported role in fomenting the Capitol riots.
+Using detailed user-level mobile usage data, we demonstrate that following the intervention, a section of Parler users migrated to Telegram, an alternative ’free-speech’ platform.
+Many other fringe platforms saw momentary surges that could not be sustained over time, and a large fraction of Parler users did not migrate to alternative platforms.
+The migration was driven predominantly by highly engaged Parler users with high partisan media consumption prior to January 2021.
+We also demonstrate the unintended consequences of the Parler deplatforming—when Parler users moved to Telegram, their exposure to misinformation and partisan content increased.
+Our results also serve as the first long-run evidence of cross-category platform substitution, which can guide competition policy for social media applications.

 Keywords: Deplatforming, Content Moderation, Echo Chamber, Polarization, Misinformation, Fake News, Censorship, Radicalization, Free Speech, Parler